tilgep/ZE-Configs/README.md

 		//Optional keyvalues
-		"hitcounter"		""	// 1/0, true by default, only add if it needs to be false "physbox"		""	// Name of physbox/breakable to override hit counter if hits are not counted correctly "hudenabled"		""	// 1/0, true by default, only add if the hud is not needed e.g. surf_dark_fantasy "breakable"		""	// Either breakable or counter is needed for it to work
+		"hitcounter"		""	// 1/0, true by default, only add if it needs to be false, should top hits be shown "physbox"		""	// Name of physbox/breakable to override hit counter if hits are not counted correctly "hudenabled"		""	// 1/0, true by default, only add if the hud is not needed e.g. surf_dark_fantasy "breakable"		""	// Either breakable or counter is needed for it to work